mmilano/SidePanelCollapse/README.md

 [Bootstrap Collapse Component][BS-collapse]

-While developing a new site, I wanted to add a vertical full-window navigation side bar to the project, and I was already using Bootstrap, so I thought that maybe
-I could use the existing component to make the navigation bar instead of adding another new code module.
+While developing a new site, I wanted to add a vertical full-window navigation side bar to the project, and I was already using Bootstrap, so I thought that maybe I could use the existing component to make the navigation bar instead of adding another new code module.

 Initial experiments did not work.
-But – it turns out that there is a hook for horizontal collapse.
+But – it turns out that it is possible.

 Bootstrap 4 can be used to make an element collapse horizontally.

 ## The Hook

-The specific code of interest from Bootstrap is the following fragment.
+The relevant code from Bootstrap is the following fragment:

 ```javascript
 _proto._getDimension = function _getDimension() {